BenWarwick-Champion/adventofcode/README.md

 I took a fairly straighforward approach to the part 2 of this problem.
 I created a list of all of the seats and then sorted it.
 This meant that I could iterate through each seat and check for a skipped one - the missing seats at the beginning and end were neutralised.

 ## Day 6: Custom Customs
+### Part 1:
+This problem highlighted the usefulness of pythons sets to me.
+After parsing the inputs into separate groups, a simple function just added each response to a set of questions.
+The lack of duplicates in sets meant that each set could then be counted as the solution.
+### Part 2:
+With sets the extension to this problem was straightforward.
+The questions set was instead composed of the intersection of the sets for each person in the group.

+After completing this problem I went onto the r/adventofcode subreddit and saw some far more compact solutions.
+Feeling inspired I wrote custom_customs_but_smaller.py and managed to reduce each part to a single line using map().

 ## Day 7: Handy Haversacks
+### Part 1:
+Solved the first problem using a stack.
+I first wrote a simple is_shiny() function to check if a bag contained a shiny gold one.
+A first pass through all the colours allowed me to prime the stack with those colours which directly contained a shiny gold bag.
+After that I popped each colour off the stack and searched for bags containing that colour adding all results back onto the stack as well as adding to a set.
+With the stack empty the set holds each unique colour that could hold a shiny gold bag.
+### Part 2:
+This was the first day where the problem took a little bit more thinking for me as I was not familiar with writing recursive solutions.
+It is one thing to see that it can be solved recursively and another to write it.
+Fortunately I was able to write a simple recursive function without too much trouble and in the end I found it more difficult to wrangle the data into the dictionary format which I wanted.

 ## Day 8: Handheld Halting
+### Part 1 & 2:
+There was nothing too difficult about this day, simply implementing the instructions as described for both parts.

 ## Day 9: Encoding Error
+### Part 1 & 2:
+Again, nothing groundbreaking from this day.
+Although for part 2 I had a foolish bug for a while where I returned the sum of the first and last elements in the contiguous list before I realised that the question was asking for the sum of the max and min instead.

 ## Day 10: Adapter Array
+### Part 1:
+After sorting the array this problem was trivial.

+### Part 2:
+I fared better writing the recursive function for this problem, unfortunately that was not enough.
+This time it was necessary to implement memoisation as well to avoid too much recalculation and to get the algorithm to run in reasonable time.
+After discovering what it was it did not take long to integrate it with my function.

 ## Day 11: Seating System